DeNepo/encapsulation/teaching-guide/README.md

 - using Object.create to reuse methods with different data
 - using Classes to create reusable UI components

+### Common Confusions

+> things students often struggle with in this module, mistakes you can expect to come across

 ### Week 1

 Before break, discuss `this` & the difference between a function and a method: